billybrewster/blog/content/arctic/spine2024/index.md

 I’ve never ridden on a snowmobile before but had always wanted to.

 There was no safety briefing, risk assessment or instruction, it was just a case of hop onto the back and cling on for dear life.
+I jumped on with Per-Isak and Magnus loaded my pulk onto a trailer he was towing on the snowmobile.

 I can’t explain how exhilarating that ride was, it was amazing.
 Over hills, across frozen lakes and skilfully weaving through dense birch forest we sped sometimes at speeds close to 50mph.
 Vast landscapes opened up all around of soaring mountain ranges vast frozen lakes and huge birch forests.
 Just when I thought the scenery couldn’t improve, we crested another ridge and the view was even better.

-It was a beautifully crisp and clear day

-The sun was out in full force, treating us to a Sun Dog.
+It was a beautifully crisp bluebird day and we were even treated to a stunning Sun Dog.

 ![](/images/arcticspine2024/IMG_3464.JPG)

 It was breath-taking and terrifying in equal measures.
-As one point coming down a steep hill off camber the Sami stacked it and we both went flying off landing unhurt in the deep snow.
-The Sami apologised but we both laughed about it before rolling the snowmobile back over and jumping on again.
+As one point coming down a steep hill off camber Per-Isak stacked it and we both went flying off landing unhurt in the deep snow.
+Per-Isak apologised but we both laughed about it before rolling the snowmobile back over and jumping on again.

 We stopped en-route to pick up Robi who had also retired from the race and was resting in one of the mountain huts.
 Further down the trail we also passed Ed and Kev, together and now the only 2 remaining people in the race.

 Upon arrival at CP1 at Stora Mountain lodge we were greeted by Phil who kindly looked after us, followed up by Charlotte to give us a medical check.

 | ![Some impressive icicles at CP1](/images/arcticspine2024/IMG_3507.JPG)|
 |:--:|